Carbon Monoxide Poisoning Victims in Greenbelt Maryland

 Posted on behalf of Goldberg Finnegan, LLC on Jul 07, 2010 in Personal Injury

 If you or someone you love have been exposed to carbon monoxide, and if you or your loved ones are among those exposed to carbon monoxide in Greenbelt Maryland, you should seek appropriate medical testing to be sure that there is no brain damage or other injury.
-The lawyers at Goldberg Finnegan can help investigate the cause of the exposure and seek legal redress and compensation for your injuries resulting from carbon monoxide poisoning.
-We can be reached at 888-213-8140 and our website is www.gfmlawll.com.
-For more information about carbon monoxide poisoning, see the EPA Website and/or the Center for Disease Control Website.
+A personal injury attorney at Goldberg Finnegan can help investigate the cause of the exposure and seek legal redress and compensation for your injuries resulting from carbon monoxide poisoning.
+We can be reached at (888) 213-8140.